rajveer1421/AyushSetu/README.md

-# 🌿 AyushSetu – Modernizing Panchakarma Progress Tracking
+# 🌿 SIH-AyushSetu – Modernizing Panchakarma Progress Tracking

 **AyushSetu** is an AI-powered system designed to **modernize the Ayurvedic Panchakarma consultation and progress tracking process**.
 It combines **traditional Ayurvedic insights** with **machine learning models** to help both doctors and patients save time, track improvements, and visualize Vikriti (dosha imbalance) levels.